The qDecoder Project

 bool qHasharrClear (Q_HASHARR *tbl)

-bool qHasharrPut (Q_HASHARR *tbl, char *key, char *value, int size)
+bool qHasharrPut (Q_HASHARR *tbl, const char *key, const void *value, int size)

-bool qHasharrPutStr (Q_HASHARR *tbl, char *key, char *value)
+bool qHasharrPutStr (Q_HASHARR *tbl, const char *key, const char *value)

-bool qHasharrPutInt (Q_HASHARR *tbl, char *key, int value)
+bool qHasharrPutInt (Q_HASHARR *tbl, const char *key, int value)

-char * qHasharrGet (Q_HASHARR *tbl, char *key, int *size)
+void * qHasharrGet (Q_HASHARR *tbl, const char *key, int *size)

 bool qHasharrPrint (Q_HASHARR *tbl, FILE *out)